DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 However, you will remain eligible for the IRP if:

-* you have spent short periods of time living in the UK more than 3 months before the start of your job, where these periods of time do not add up to more than 90 days in total (see example 2)
+* you have spent short periods of time staying in the UK more than 3 months before the start of your job, where these periods of time do not add up to more than 90 days in total (see example 2)

 * you have spent more than 90 days in the UK at any time before the 12 months preceding the start of your teaching job (see example 3)